 Do not leave your SOX compliance efforts in the hands of a consultant looking to simply bill hours.
-Instead look towards Candela Solutions as a CPA firm to provide advice, training and tools to clients to become more self-reliant.
+Instead look towards Candela Solutions as an advisory firm to provide advice, training and tools to clients to become more self-reliant.
 We are passionate about your success, knowing that our success follows.

 Knowing that the scope of Section 404 is internal control over financial reporting, one must also consider the technology ramifications.
 Information technology (IT) is a key foundation of an effective system of controls and is therefore very relevant to the 404 process.
 The SOX 404 attestation process by external auditors requires confidence in the IT systems which house, move, and transform data.
 Many of today’s concerns center around general IT controls such as data backup, recovery procedures, access security, and change-management procedures to protect the integrity of business records as it rolls up into the financial statements.

 Now more than ever the accounting side of the house must closely work with the IT shop on the intricacies of internal control documentation, risk assessment, testing and remediation.
 An integrated approach for addressing both IT controls and non-IT controls, while also facilitating a continuous-monitoring environment for periodic management certifications (Sections 302 & 906) and current reports (Section 409), is a best practice.

 A Comprehensive Understanding Well Beyond Section-404

 SOX has an impact on all types of organizations, especially public companies.
 SOX does not have to be painful and destroy value.
 On the contrary, SOX should be implemented in a cost-effective manner to add value and provide reasonable assurance in mitigating a wide variety of risks.
 Candela Solutions is here to work with your team, as an advocate for you, and we can provide you with assistance as you need it.